nicofirst1/MotionBot/README.md

 ## Raspberry
 - [ ] cron job to update when gitlab difference detected
+- [ ] cron job to start the bot at 8

 ## Code
 - [ ] fix mp4 video on telegram mobile
+- [ ] Command to stop bot execution
+- [ ] Get token and psw from file

 ### Movement detection
 - [X] Nofity when movement is detected